-The Stadium makes a major contribution to the Wellington City Council's aspirations for the city as noted below:
+The Stadium makes a major contribution to those outcomes as noted below:

-More liveable The Stadium hosts a high number of quality events, well attended by people of Wellington thereby enhancing the quality of life of its citizens.
-Stronger sense of place Since opening the Stadium has become a well loved and unique part of Wellington that its residents are proud of.
+More liveable / Quality lifestyle The Stadium hosts a high number of quality events, well attended by people of Wellington thereby enhancing the quality of life of its citizens.
+Stronger sense of place Since opening the Stadium has become a well loved and unique part of Wellington that the residents of the region are proud of.
 More compact The Stadium's location next to the transport hub, and close to the central city, and the Courtenay Place entertainment area ensures that events connect directly to the city and add to the vibrancy of the city centre.
+The location adjacent to the Railway Station gives easy access to the region.
 More eventful The Stadium has a very full and comprehensive events calendar including some of Wellington's signature events - such as the Sevens, concerts, major sporting events, which differentiates the city from Auckland and Christchurch.
-More inclusive The variety of events, community events, social functions see the Stadium offer something for all Wellingtonians.
+Renewal of the Sevens contract until 2016 assists in securing that point of difference More inclusive The variety of sporting events, concerts, non-sporting events, community events, and social functions see the Stadium offer something for all residents of the region.
 More actively engaged The range of events at the Stadium brings the community together, and it hosts some of the best attended events in New Zealand.
 Events provide fundraising opportunities for community groups, and school children have opportunities with supporting roles at events.
-Better connected Use of public transport is actively encouraged for patrons attending events.
+Better connected / Essential services Use of public transport is actively encouraged for patrons attending events.
 On non-event days the car park is a valuable cheap parking facility on the edge of the city centre, encouraging people to come to town, but not take their cars into the city centre.
-More sustainable The Stadium is a long term asset of the city, and is maintained in accordance with world's best practice.
+More sustainable The Stadium is a long term asset of the region, and is maintained in accordance with world's best practice.
 The Stadium has a programme of energy conservation, waste recycling and encourages the use of biodegradable or recyclable packaging to minimise the impact on the environment.

-Safer The Stadium contributes to the safety of the city by maintaining family friendly policies for event management, ensuring liquor licence requirements are met in close liaison with local authorities and the police.
+Safer The Stadium contributes to the safety of the region by maintaining family friendly policies for event management, ensuring liquor licence requirements are met in close liaison with local authorities and the police.
 Security levels at events are maintained to internationally recognised standards to ensure patron safety.
 Healthier The opportunity to see top level sports people in action at Stadium events inspires junior players to keep participating.
 The Stadium provides the venue for events such as the Sport Wellington school sports day and marathon events.
+Many events provide discounted or free entry for children.
 More prosperous The Stadiums' contribution to the economy of the region is well documented in various economic impact reports.
 Major events attract a significant number of visitors to Wellington.
 The development of the Stadium has also encouraged commercial development in the immediate vicinity improving values in the Stadium precinct.
-More competitive The Stadium significantly enhances Wellington's reputation as a good place to live by attracting events that are unique to the city.
+More competitive The Stadium significantly enhances the region's reputation as a good place to live by attracting events that are unique to the city.
 More entrepreneurial and innovative The Stadium works with the City Council, Positively Wellington Tourism and promoters to bring special events to Wellington that enhances its reputation as the Events Capital of New Zealand.